-We tested the data provided to the valuer by the Group, on a sample basis to satisfy ourselves of the accuracy of the information supplied to the valuers by management.
+We tested the data provided to the valuers by the Group, on a sample basis to satisfy ourselves of the accuracy of the information supplied to the valuers by management.

-We reviewed a sample of hotel properties valued by the external valuers, and involved our internal real estate valuation expert to review a sample of those hotel properties, and assessed whether the fair value less costs to sell of the hotel properties was performed in accordance with the requirements of IFRS 13 Fair Value Measurement.
-We also evaluated the approach applied by the Group to measure the impact of COVID-19 on the determination of fair value less costs to sell for hotel properties and tested the impact on individual properties.
+We reviewed a sample of hotel properties valued by the external valuers, and involved our internal real estate valuation expert to review a sample of those hotel properties, and assessed whether recoverable amount of the hotel properties was performed in accordance with the requirements of IFRS 13 Fair Value Measurement.

-Where we identified estimates that were outside acceptable parameters, we discussed these with the valuers and management to understand the rationale behind the estimates made
+Where we identified estimates that were outside acceptable parameters, we discussed these with the valuers and management to understand the rationale behind the estimates made.

-We performed sensitivity analyses on the significant assumptions to evaluate the extent of their impact on the determination of fair values.
+We reviewed sensitivity analyses on the significant assumptions to evaluate the extent of their impact on the determination of fair values.